 Unlike David, however, this promised king would have no beginning, because his "origins are from of old," in the timelessness of eternity.
-He is the eternal Son of God, as he himself tells us in John 8:58: ''I tell you the truth,'' Jesus answered, ''before Abraham was born, I am!''
+He is the eternal Son of God, as he himself tells us in John 8:58: "I tell you the truth," Jesus answered, "before Abraham was born, I am!"
 These words also indicate the eternal existence of Messiah.
 He is truly God, and he is truly eternal.

 Micah goes on: "Therefore Israel will be abandoned until the time when she who is in labor gives birth and the rest of his brothers return to join the Israelites.
 He will stand and shepherd his flock in the strength of the LORD, in the majesty of the name of the LORD his God.
 And they will live securely, for then his greatness will reach to the ends of the earth."
 Micah summarizes what he has been saying in previous chapters that "Israel will be abandoned" to foreign rule.
-Even worse times would come.
-Not until then will the Savior be born.
+Even worse times would come before the Savior comes.
 Today, we can look back at the 700 some years between the time of this prophecy and the birth of Jesus Christ.
 "She who will labor" is a plain reference to Jesus' virgin birth, prophesied in Isaiah 7:14: "Therefore the Lord himself will give you a sign: The virgin will be with child and will give birth to a son, and will call him Immanuel."

-The "return" of "the rest of his brothers" refers again to the return of the spiritual remnant of those who are physically Jews to join all the believers, and especially us New Testament believers in recognizing Jesus as the Christ, the Messiah promised throughout the Old Testament.
+The "return" of "the rest of his brothers" refers to the return of the spiritual remnant first of those believers who are physically Jews to join all the believers, and especially to us New Testament believers in recognizing Jesus as the Christ, the Messiah promised throughout the Old Testament.

 As Micah mentioned already in chapter 2, the Messiah will rule over the church as a shepherd tends his flock.
-His "strength" will be the strength of the Lord because he IS the almighty, eternal God (Isaiah 9:6).
+His "strength" will be the strength of the Lord because he IS the Almighty, eternal God (Isaiah 9:6).

 His "Majesty" will be found in the name of the Lord because he IS the eternal Son of God.
 In John chapter 10, Jesus refers to himself as the Good Shepherd who knows his sheep by name, gives his life for them and tenderly cares for them all, young and old.
-Therefore, "they will live securely" with him since there is no one greater than he in all the earth.
+Therefore, "they will live securely" with him since there is no one greater than him in all the earth.
 With his almighty power, the Messiah will defend his church and provide for it in every way.

 "And he will be their peace."
 This is only three short words in the Hebrew, but what a grand and glorious message they proclaim!
 How can we fully explain and understand the full meaning of the peace that God gives us?
 This is not just an earthly peace, but I think we can imagine how grand a genuine earthly peace could be.
-Our nation has been at war with our soldiers fighting in a foreign land for more than ten years.
-Our American leaders tell us that our soldiers will be coming home soon.
-Oh how grand it would be to have a genuine earthly peace to celebrate in our country!
+Men and nations are constantly fighting.
+Oh how grand it would be to have a genuine earthly peace to celebrate!
 But, of course, even Scripture tells us "When you hear of wars and rumors of wars, do not be alarmed.
 Such things must happen, but the end is still to come.
 Nation will rise against nation, and kingdom against kingdom.
 There will be earthquakes in various places, and famines.
 These are the beginning of birth pains."
 (Mark 13:7-8)